Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide

 In this article, we will learn to create custom taxonomies in WordPress.

-You can create custom taxonomies in WordPress using different plugins.
+To create custom taxonomy in WordPress, you can use plugins.
 If you prefer this approach then you can install and activate plugins like Custom Post Type UI or Toolset Types.
 These plugins help you create custom taxonomies without writing any code.
 However, if you want more control and flexibility, you can create custom taxonomies in WordPress manually.

 /*